tensorflow/docs/site/en/api_docs/python/tf/nn/fractional_max_pool.md

 * <b>`value`</b>: A `Tensor`.
 4-D with shape `[batch, height, width, channels]`.
-* <b>`pooling_ratio`</b>: A list of `floats` that has length >= 4.
+* <b>`pooling_ratio`</b>: An int or list of `ints` that has length `1`, `2` or `4`.
   Pooling ratio for each dimension of `value`, currently only supports row and col dimension and should be >= 1.0.
 For example, a valid pooling ratio looks like [1.0, 1.44, 1.73, 1.0].
 The first and last elements must be 1.0 because we don't allow pooling on batch and channels dimensions.
 1.44 and 1.73 are pooling ratio on height and width dimensions respectively.
 * <b>`pseudo_random`</b>: An optional `bool`.
 Defaults to `False`.
 When set to `True`, generates the pooling sequence in a pseudorandom fashion, otherwise, in a random fashion.
 Check paper [Benjamin Graham, Fractional